Gardening the Community

 - Work experience with community-based organizations preferred; experience in leadership or supervisory role helpful

 - Outgoing, engaging personality, comfortable working in diverse, multi-racial and inter-generational setting

 - Excellent organizational skills;

 - Computer/social media skills (Essential: Excel, Google docs, Facebook.
 Desirable: Instagram, Twitter);

 - Ability to set up and organize spreadsheets; quantitative skills a plus

 - Able to work in a somewhat chaotic environment

-- Comfortable working outdoors and pitching in with the work of an urban farm as needed
+- Comfort working outdoors and pitching in with the work of an urban farm as needed

 - Spanish speaking skills a plus!